hbldh/pymetawear/README.rst

     libmetawear.mbl_mw_led_write_pattern(c.board, byref(pattern), Led.COLOR_GREEN)
     libmetawear.mbl_mw_led_play(c.board)

-See the examples folder for more examples of how to use it.
+See the examples folder for more examples on how to use the ``libmetawear`` library with this client.